 If you want to know about the first steps you should take after being injured, read “Decoding Work Comp: First Steps for a Work Injury”.

-The most important thing to look for is a firm that has attorneys who specialize in workers’ compensation in Colorado and have a track record of winning big cases in the courtroom.
+The most important thing to look for is a firm that has Colorado workers’ compensation attorneys with a track record of winning big cases in the courtroom.
 Not all cases go to court; however, if yours does, you want to make sure you have a top-notch trial team on your side.

 Call us immediately at 303-792-5595.
-We have a full time staff that’s ready to answer your questions and get you the advice you need.
+We have a full-time staff of workers’ compensation lawyers that are ready to answer your questions and get you the advice you need.

 There are so many factors to consider when determining the worth of a case.
-The best way to get some answers about your specific case is to call us at 303-792-5595 and speak to an experienced workers’ compensation attorney.
+The best way to get some answers about your specific case is to call us at 303-792-5595 and speak to an experienced Colorado work comp attorney.

-If you are too injured to come to the office, our attorneys are still able to accommodate your legal needs by conducting phone conferences or meeting you at another location (for example a hospital where you are being treated).
+If you’re too injured to come to the office, our workers’ compensation attorneys are still able to accommodate your legal needs by conducting phone conferences or meeting you at another location (for example a hospital where you are being treated).

-Even benign posts can be taken out of context and utilized to discredit you or your claims.
-If you cringe when you look at a photo or post, you can be sure the insurance adjuster and judge will too.
-Consider everything that you write or post on the Internet to be permanent and discoverable information.
+Even benign posts can be taken out of context and used to discredit you or your claims.
+If you cringe when you look at a photo or post, you can be sure the insurance adjuster and judge will, too.
+Consider everything you write or post on the Internet to be permanent and discoverable information.